-Before you decide what digital asset management software to choose, you need to know current state of how your assets are managed, the challenges employees and teams are facing, how it impacts their working day and how much time and resources is spent on maintenance and creation of assets.
+Before you decide what digital asset management software to choose, you need to know the current state of how your assets are managed, the challenges employees and teams are facing, how it impacts their working day, and how much time and resources are spent on maintenance and creation of assets.
 Understanding this will help you grasp the complexity and impact of poor asset management, and it will help you through your decision-making process.

 1. Map up your current asset management status